 - an establishment which is a mental nursing home within the meaning of that Act

-- · During temporary stays in hospital you do not qualify for a reduction in your council tax.
+- · During temporary stays in hospital you do not qualify for a discount in your council tax.

-- · During long term stays in hospital you may qualify for a reduction in your council tax.
+- · During long term stays in hospital you may qualify for a discount in your council tax.